 WPF 19-194: Davis Cattle Co.
 Grassland Restoration; Recipient – Arizona Association of Conservation Districts $341,626

 This grant helped fund a project to use aerial spraying to apply three different herbicides over 5,345 acres in order to kill mesquite trees and promote grass growth on the Davis Ranch, which includes private and state land in Cochise County.
 The herbicide that drifted from this spraying resulted in serious complaints from neighboring property owners that were investigated by the Arizona Department of Agriculture.
 The grant application was submitted by the Arizona Association of Conservation Districts.
-The ranch’s owner, Fred Davis, is a member of the Whitewater Draw NRCD.
+The ranch’s owner, Fred Davis, is the current chairman of the Whitewater Draw NRCD.

 The stated purpose of the project was to “maximize the capture of precipitation.”
 Replacing mesquite with grass was supposed to decrease erosion and slow down runoff, which would increase soil moisture, help recharge the local groundwater, and reduce downstream flooding.
 It was also supposed to improve the local wildlife habitat.
 All of these claims were questionable.
 One of the reasons ranchers argue that grass is better at preventing erosion than mesquite is that there’s supposedly less bare ground with grass.
 But in ungrazed areas, there’s plenty of herbaceous vegetation that grows around and beneath mesquite trees.